Share via

 Measure success and proving value

-Regardless of whether you're making your first investment or not, measuring how successful you are is an important part of a product mindset.
-It not only helps you know whether you have achieved your goals, but even small successes with modest investments can lay the groundwork for larger investments to build on.
+Measuring how successful you're is an important part of a product mindset.
+Even small successes with modest investments can lay the groundwork for larger investments to build on.

 For example, it can be difficult to secure funding or buy-in for compliance efforts because they can be perceived as an operating tax to development teams who are delivering business value.
 A product mindset can change that perception.
 With a product mindset, you're trying to ensure the customers for your internal developer platform are happy, and that the business goals of the stakeholders are met.
 Metrics put you in a position to use facts to prove that you're providing business value.
 Setting OKRs can help, particularly if you have metrics you can use to help remove subjective bias.
 Even if you aren’t measuring anything applicable today, you can set a learning OKR to set a baseline that you'll then refine after this baseline is known.